geek-kb/k8s_security/docs/k8s_security_basics/attack_vectors_examples/exposed_dashboard.md

 ### 3. Restrict Dashboard Privileges

-**Issue:** The dashboard runs with cluster-admin privileges, exposing the entire cluster to risk.<br>
+**Issue:** The dashboard runs with cluster-admin privileges, exposing the entire cluster to risk.<br/>
 **Fix:** Limit the ServiceAccount permissions using RBAC.

 #### Create a Restricted Role for the Dashboard